 However, Caracalla got his faction of Rome’s infamous Praetorian Guard to murder his brother Geta in his mother’s arms, then expelled anyone remotely loyal to said brother.
 He removed his brother’s image from all coinage, statues, and other public artwork, leaving a gaping empty space next to his own likeness from images that once featured both brothers.

 He was now free to rule entirely on his own.
 And rule he did.

 The Roman Citizenship Farce

 On his death bed earlier that year, Caracalla’s father told his son to take care of the military and ignore all other national affairs.
 And so he did.

 Caracalla heaped hefty pay raises on all soldiers.
-It was said he both had admiration for and a deep-seated fear of the Roman military and lavished endless luxuries on them to both improve his image and out of paranoia for his own safety.
+It was said he had both admiration for and a deep-seated fear of the Roman military and lavished endless luxuries on them to improve his image and (out of paranoia) secure his own safety.